PSLmodels/ParamTools/README.md

          "value": 49}
     ]
   ```
+- `validators`: declares the validation methods that should be used for this parameter.
     - `range`: describes a minimum and maximum value for the parameter
         - the minimum and maximum can point to either "default" or another parameter by its `parameter_name`
         - it could be helpful to have a `choices` operation describing a discrete set of valid values for the parameter
+    - `choices`: list of allowed values the parameter's value
 - `out_of_range_{min/max/other op}_msg`: extra information to be used in the message(s) that will be displayed if the parameter value is outside of the specified range
 - `out_of_range_action`: action to take when specified parameter is outside of the specified range. options are `stop` or `warn`